isomerpages/ura-lkywcp/index.md

         button:
         url:
         key_highlights:
-            - title: About the Prize
+            - title: Final extension of nominations!
-              description:
+              description: Nominations extended to 15 July
               url: /about-the-prize/
     - infobar:
-        title: Nominations closed!
+        title: Final extension of nominations!
-        subtitle:
+        subtitle: Lee Kuan Yew World City Prize 2024
-        description: The results of the 2024 Prize will be announced in March 2024.
-Watch this space.
+        description: This is the final extension of the 2024 Prize to 15 July.
+We have simplified the process.
+Nominate your city today!
         button:
-        url:
+        url: /stage-a/#nomination-form
     - infopic:
         title: Climate-smart cities for the future
         subtitle: Featured article